 Sometimes, a Pension Plan member’s Required Contributions to their regular Western pension account, combined with the University’s contribution to the member’s account, exceed the total contributions permitted under the Canada Revenue Agency (CRA) contribution limit for the year.
-The Supplemental Pension Arrangement (SPA) is a plan that provides a notional account for contributions to a member’s pension account that are in excess of the CRA limit.
+The Supplemental Pension Arrangement (SPA) is a plan that provides a notional account for Western's contributions that are in excess of the CRA limit.

 This occurs for higher earners – if a member expects to make more than $187,000 in 2018, they may be impacted.
 This is based on a 5.5% required contribution rate and a 9% employer contribution rate.
 A member's contribution rates may be lower than that, in which case the threshold to exceed the CRA limit would be higher.
 In determining whether there is a SPA amount, voluntary contributions are not considered - only the member’s required contributions and the employer’s contributions.

-The SPA account is a notional account.
+The SPA is a plan that provides a notional account.
 A SPA account holder does not direct the investment options for this account.
-Instead, the University sets aside and invest sums of money equal to the contributions credited to the notional SPA accounts.
-The SPA accounts are credited with the same return realized by The University of Western Ontario’s Operating and Endowment funds.
+The SPA accounts are credited with the same return realized by The University of Western Ontario’s Operating and Endowment investment funds.

 Members receive an annual SPA statement outlining the amounts added to and deducted from their notional contribution accounts and the gross value of their notional account under the SPA at December 31st of the prior year.

 Sun Life Financial provides recordkeeping services for the SPA.
 The University is solely responsible for the payment of benefits under the SPA.